gabrielfalcao/HTTPretty/README.md

     assert fd.code == 201
 ```

-the `@httprettified` is a short-hand decorator that wraps the
-decorated function with HTTPretty.enable() and then calls
-HTTPretty.disable() right after.

 ## you can tell HTTPretty to return any HTTP headers you want

 **and all you need is to add keyword args in which the keys are always lower-cased and with underscores `_` instead of dashes `-`**

 For example, let's say you want to mock that server returns `content-type`.
 To do so, use the argument `content_type`, **all the keyword args are taken by HTTPretty and transformed in the RFC2616 equivalent name**.

 ```python
 HTTPretty.register_uri(HTTPretty.GET, "http://github.com/",